tweedmann/3x8emotions/README.md

 free to use for academic research.
 In case you use one or multiple of these, please always cite the article above.

-In order to obtain all necessary files, start by downloading this repo as a .zip file.
-The folder contains all scripts to apply the (1) ed8 dictionary, (2) the neural network models based on locally trained word embeddings and (3) the ELECTRA model.
-However, due to size limitations you need to download the ELECTRA model manually, by clicking on "3x8emotions" on the right side under "Releases".
+In order to obtain all necessary files, click on the latest release on the right side and download source code and "pytorch_model.bin" (ELECTRA model).
+Due to size limitations, the ELECTRA model needs to be downloaded manually.

 ## (1) ed8